Allen-Synthesis/EuroPi/software/programming_instructions.md

 * [Option 1](#write-your-own-program-from-scratch): Start writing your own program from scratch
 * [Option 2](#copy-someone-elses-program-to-run-on-your-module): Use someone else's program from the [contrib folder](/software/contrib/)
-* [OPtion 3](#install-the-contrib-scripts-and-setup-the-menu): Install all of the contrib scripts and use the bootloader menu
+* [Option 3](#install-the-contrib-scripts-and-setup-the-menu): Install all of the contrib scripts and use the bootloader menu
 * [Option 4](#calibrate-the-module): Calibrate the module for higher accuracy